Manishearth/starcon-presentation/talk.md

 ♫

-A simple answer to this problem is that you can compile the compiler from source, yourself.
+A simple answer to the trust problem is that you can compile the compiler from source, yourself.
 Not a big deal.

 But now you have the same problem with the compiler!
 Since you need a copy of the compiler to build a copy of the compiler, someone can backdoor that compiler so that _it detects that it's building the compiler_ and inserts _itself_ into the new copy, even if the source code being compiled doesn't have this backdoor!